| CONDUCTING AIR TIGHT

 following are suggestions to insulate the employer

+from this type of liability.
+1. Indemnity agreement.
 An employer can limit its exposure for an investigator's

 misconduct by entering into a contractual agreement